We do not sell your email address or cell phone number to anyone.

 As part of our mission to understand and support the medical profession, we may share your information with research institutions that perform research related to their respective missions.
 We require these institutions to agree that they will only use and share the data as needed for the approved research purpose and that any resulting research output be aggregated and anonymized so that it cannot be linked back to any individual.
 We may publish or allow others to publish insights learned from such research activities.

-We may share your information with third parties that help us provide the Services and operate our business, including in the areas of website and database hosting and maintenance, telecommunications, information security, fraud detection and prevention, email management, data analytics, marketing, advertising, member support, and identity and professional credential verification.
+We may share your information with third parties that help us provide the Services and operate our business, including in the areas of website, app and database hosting and maintenance, telecommunications, information security, fraud detection and prevention, email management, data analytics, marketing, advertising, member support, and identity and professional credential verification.

 As part of our Services, we may share your personal information with Continuing Medical Education (CME) and Continuing Education (CE) providers who provide and/or certify CME and CE activities that we offer through the Service, for the purpose of processing CME or CE activities in which you choose to participate, and as required for their accreditation compliance and record keeping purposes.
 We may forward to you emails from these organizations in connection with your participation in the applicable activities, including to send you CME/CE credit certificates you have earned.